any_view

 any_view_options Opts = any_view_options::input,

-For a range with a reference to int, one would write
+For a range with a reference to T, one would write

-And for a const reference to int, one would write
+And for a const reference to T, one would write

 However, it is possible that the user uses any_view<string> without realizing that they specified the reference type and they now make a copy of the string every time when the iterator is dereferenced.